madanyc/workfront-learn.en/help/workfront-goals-program/establish-a-vision-and-strategy/define-and-express-the-objective.md

 ---
 title: Define and Express the Objective or End Goal
 description: Learn how to create a clear objective statement, or Commander's Intent, and write strong enterprise or organizational goals.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8892
+exl-id: 95035fac-e434-4073-91e1-e16997a36a46
 ---
 # Define and express the objective